Last Updated: February 2021

-Our LGBTQ+ Families for Black Lives toolkit seeks to empower families to deepen their anti-racism work through tangible, age-appropriate action ranging from coloring book pages to writing elected officials.
-It is our hope that with this toolkit, you may start or continue conversations in your household and community that will carry on long after these protests and hashtags end.
+Our toolkit seeks to empower families to deepen their anti-racism work through tangible, age-appropriate opportunities to explore and celebrate Black excellence.
+It is our hope that with this toolkit, you may start or continue conversations in your household and community.

 For Our Littles